Elizabeth Casson: Dorset House

 Casson's vision for Dorset House was that of a 'community where every individual was encouraged to feel that she had a real object'.
 Having seen the benefit, in the United States and at Octavia Hill, she combined medical interventions with education and recreational approaches.
 She actively involved herself in the daily therapeutic activities, often inspired by her artistic childhood and build closer relationships between patients and staff, creating a community feel.
 At one point she even cast herself in Dorset House's drama production, playing Mr. William Collins in their 1934 rendition of Pride and Prejudice.

 Days would be structured so that activities would be planned throughout, with occupational therapy carrying on into evenings and at weekends.
 A typical day would include breakfast then flower arranging until 10:30, followed by an hour in the occupation room for therapy.
 After their work, the patients would go for a walk or join in community singing until 2pm.
 Between 2pm and 8pm there would be more time in the occupation room, a period of rest and time in the garden.
 At 8 pm there would be community games and country dancing.
 Casson believed it was important to keep the therapy room separate from the rest of the department, as it was specialised knowledge.
 She also insisted that certain activities, such as knitting, were not used as it was not sufficient distraction from the patient's fantasy system.
 Some concern existed that patients would not accept being put to work, but of her 100 patients in 1931, only six refused the therapy.
 A member (and later fellow) of the British Homeopathy Society, Casson also included homeopathic treatments in her programme for the patients.

-Dorset House had space for 800 patients in residence during the 1930s, moving to Bromsgrove during World War II.
+Dorset House Clinic had space for 800 patients in residence during the 1930s.
+In 1938 Dr Casson appointed Miss Evelyn Mary Macdonald, a former student, as Principal of Dorset House School, a post she held for 33 years.
+The School moved to Bromsgrove during World War II.
 The building was damaged during the war, so in 1946, the School of Occupational Therapy moved to Oxford, whilst the patients moved to Clevedon.
 To ensure costs were kept down for the patients, Casson subsidised their treatment from her own funds.
 She began to release control of the projects in 1948, first by passing the school to a nonprofit company with her as vice-president and remaining as medical director.
 Then, in 1949, Casson created the Elizabeth Casson Trust which focused on occupational therapy treatment and education, with the majority of funds going to Dorset House school.
 In 1992, the school became part of Oxford Brookes University; the Elizabeth Casson Trust continues to support occupational therapists in professional development activities, service development and leadership.